sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

     Outputs "Dogs" if this animal is bad with dogs DisplayChildrenIfBadWith
-    Outputs "Children" if this animal is bad with children EntryCategory
+    Outputs "Children" if this animal is bad with children DisplayXIfCat / DisplayXIfDog / DisplayXIfRabbit / DisplayXIfMale / DisplayXIfFemale Outputs an X if this animal is a cat, dog, rabbit, male or female (used for form boxes) DisplayXIfPedigree / DisplayXIfCrossbreed
+    Outputs an X if this animal is a pure or crossbreed EntryCategory
     The entry category of the animal
 ReasonForEntry